jdillard/structed_tutorial/editme.rst

 The other structural element is the **transition** which divides the section.
 Enter four consecutive hyphens (``----``) at the start of a paragraph to insert a transition.
-Why don't you add a transition below?
+Let's insert a transition below this paragraph.

 Body Elements